 The incidence of Parkinson’s disease increases with age, but an estimated four percent of people with PD are diagnosed before age 50.
 Men are 1.5 times more likely to have Parkinson’s disease than women.

 Symptoms (Part 4 of Is Parkinson’s genetic?)

-The disease begins gradually and progresses throughout life.
-The symptoms become more severe as the disease progresses and are therefore more easily recognizable through daily activities.
+The condition begins gradually and gets worse over time.
+The symptoms become more severe as the condition progresses and are therefore more easily recognizable through daily activities.
 The most common form of Parkinson’s disease typically begins unilaterally, in one side of the body.
 Consequently, it is not uncommon for shoulder pain and unilateral muscle tension to occur, prompting the patient to first see an orthopedist.

-According to the Parkinson’s Foundation, ten early signs of the disease include:
+According to the Parkinson’s Foundation, ten early signs of the condition include: